savannahostrowski/debugwand/README.md

 This will:
 1. Find pods for the service
 2. Let you select which process to debug
-3. Inject `debugpy` into the process
+3. Inject `debugpy` into the process (non-blocking - app continues running)
 4. Automatically port-forward to your local machine
+5. Your app continues serving requests - connect your debugger anytime!

 ![](debug.png)